 Please be advised that students from our school will travel to SACHS on a regular basis to take part in Physical Education classes.
+During the first semester of the 2019/20 school year this will occur on a regular basis.
 This is to make use of the small gymnasium and fitness equipment.
 Students change for Phys.
 Ed. in the main change rooms at VJM and then walk over to participate in class activities.
-During the winter time this means that students do walk outside for brief times on cold days.
-Students are encouraged to have a hoody during these periods of time.
+During the winter time students do walk outside for brief times on cold days.
+Students are encouraged to have a hoodie during these periods of time.
 On occasion conditions can be slippery.
 Staff does remind students to be careful when walking between buildings during poor weather.